-By his/her expertise, the specialist should have developed the self-confidence, selfcriticism and sense of responsibility that are essential for the practice of the specialty.
+By his/her expertise, the specialist should have developed the self-confidence, self-criticism and sense of responsibility that are essential for the practice of the speciality.

 A. In particular in relation to knowledge, specialists will be veterinarians who have demonstrated: